Genome-Function-Initiative-Oxford/UpStreamPipeline/genetics/catch-up/README.md

 - Submit job ```sbatch submit_upstream.sh```

 ### Warning:
-1) Run or submit the job through the terminal system and not inside e.g. jupyter-lab terminal.
+!!!)
+Run or submit the job through the terminal system and not inside e.g. jupyter-lab terminal.
-2) add info about modify_fastq_names.py